yangyxd/image_jpeg/README.md

 # image_jpeg

 Flutter plugin image encode jpeg.
 The compression and zoom plug-in before the image is uploaded.
 Use native code for processing.

 > Supported  Platforms
 > * Android
 > * IOS

+## ROADMAP

+* [x] Compressed to JPEG
+* [x] Image Zoom
+* [x] Get image information (width, height, fileSize, lastModified)
+* [ ] Gaussian Blur

 ## How to Use